Artist Spotlight: Recreational Fungus

 Max: Mine’s just to make good music that makes me smile first and other people second.

 Chris: I agree with that.
-I think we’ve all talked about this goal of being prolific and just active and promoting that in the community because there’s a lot of prevailing attitudes and cultures--I just don’t think a lot of people in the area have a good work ethic.
+I think we’ve all talked about this goal of being prolific and just active and promoting that in the community, because there’s a lot of prevailing attitudes and cultures.
 If we could lead by example and put out two records a year, we’ll see if that’s feasible, that would raise up the community, raise up ourselves.

-NAA: Expand on what you mean about prevailing cultures.
-How could the Huntsville scene be better?
+NAA: What do you mean by prevailing attitudes?
+How else could the Huntsville scene be better?

 Chris: There’s a lot of opinionated people who are not involved.

-Max: They’re not actually making the music.
-And to add to that, it feels very cliquey sometimes, especially with [a certain] crowd, like if you’re not in that group then you’re not playing house shows.
+Max: To add to that, it feels very cliquey sometimes, especially with [a certain] crowd, like if you’re not in that group then you’re not playing house shows.
 And if you’re not in that group you’re not playing, you know, these small venues that get you put out to a lot of people.

 Caleb: Huntsville is growing but we need more venues, and we need more smaller to mid range.
 You have a lot of smaller stuff and then you have the Orion and then you have Mars.
 But there’s not a lot of medium.

-Jonathan: It's like the music scene is here and it's just kind of like waiting, almost like a fruit that's getting ripe.
+Jonathan: It's like the music scene is here and it's just kind of waiting, like a fruit that's getting ripe.
 Not just music, arts in general.
-I think what could be helpful would be maybe a little bit more streamlined opportunities for bands that are good and want to move forward and not just grow and become better but also represent Huntsville anywhere that we would perform.
+I think what could be helpful would be more streamlined opportunities for bands that are good and want to move forward and not just grow and become better, but also represent Huntsville anywhere that we would perform.

 NAA: And finally, what does the future hold for you?
 What are you working on right now?